alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###Outside the EEA

-To import from outside the EEA, you need a [manufacturer's specials licence](#specials-licence)
+To import from outside the EEA, you need a [manufacturer's specials licence](#specials-licence).

 [SME question: what defines these patients’ special needs?]